 Also readily on the market today are pistol grip style shotguns.
 Here I’m speaking of a hand grip only, with no shoulder stock.

-The new Mossberg Shockwave and the Remington Tac-14 both come in a 14-inch barrel and are considered to be a shotgun pistol therefore sidestepping NFA (National Firearms Act) requirements.
+The new Mossberg Shockwave and the Remington Tac-14 both come in a 14-inch barrel and are considered to not be an actual shotgun by NFA (National Firearms Act) requirements.

 The Mossberg 500 series also has a true pistol grip shotgun, offered in both 12 and 20 gauges.